 Zach joined Watsi on April 7th, 2016.
 Three years ago, Zach became the 2706th member to automatically support a new Watsi patient every month.
-Since then, 3,086 more people have become monthly donors!
-Zach's most recent donation supported Bres, a vegetable farmer from Cambodia, to fund mastoidectomy ear surgery.
+Since then, 3,752 more people have become monthly donors!
+Zach's most recent donation supported Tabby, an 8-month-old from Tanzania, to fund surgery to repair her congenital condition.

 Bres is a 38-year-old rice and vegetable farmer from Cambodia.
 He is married with one son and two daughters.
 When he is finished working, he enjoys listening to music and spending time with his children.
 Twenty-three years ago, Bres had an ear infection.
 This infection caused a cholesteatoma, or an abnormal skin growth, to develop in the middle ear behind the ear drum.
 For this reason, Bres experiences dizziness, discharge, tinnitus, pain, and hearing loss.
 He is unable to hear others clearly and cannot communicate easily.
 Bres traveled to our medical partner's care center to receive treatment.
 On March 9th, he will undergo a mastoidectomy procedure in his right ear.
 During this procedure, ENT surgeons will remove the cholesteatoma.
 Our medical partner, Children's Surgical Centre, is requesting $925 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 "I hope that the ear discharge and the ear infection stops, and my hearing improves," he shared.